from $111

 A world apart from the Oz mainland, Tasmania is all about exploring old-growth rainforests, finding remote beaches, and tracing colonial history.

-Currently, the cheapest month to take a flight to Australia is February/2026.
-December/2026 is the most expensive time of year to fly to Australia.
+Right now, the cheapest month to take a flight to Australia is February/2026.
+September/2026 is the most expensive time of year to fly to Australia.

-Qatar Airways, Qantas Airways, Air New Zealand, Malaysia Airlines, Fiji Airways, Virgin Australia, LATAM Airlines, Jetstar, Hawaiian Airlines, Airnorth Regional, Alliance Air Pty, IndiGo, Rex and VivaColombia fly direct to Australia.
+Qatar Airways, Emirates, ANA, Air France, Qantas Airways, Air Canada, Air New Zealand, Malaysia Airlines, Fiji Airways, Virgin Australia, LATAM Airlines, United, South African, American Airlines, Air India, Jetstar, Hawaiian Airlines, Air Niugini Pty, Airnorth Regional, Alliance Air Pty, IndiGo, Rex, Sharp Airlines, SriLankan and VivaColombia have non-stop flights to Australia.

-The cheapest airline to fly to Australia is Jetstar.
+The cheapest airline that flies to Australia is Jetstar.

-The best airline to fly to Australia is Qatar Airways and it has non-stop flights.
-The best budget airline is Scoot.
+Qatar Airways is the best airline to fly to Australia and it flies non-stop.
+The best low-cost airline is Scoot.